wrzlbrmft/chrome-backtab/README.md

 <img src="https://raw.githubusercontent.com/wrzlbrmft/chrome-backtab/master/src/icons/icon128.png" align="right" />

-*Backtab* either jumps back to the page that opened the current tab or re-opens it, if you have already closed it.
-This works no matter how long ago you closed it (Chrome itself only remembers the last 10 closed tabs incoherently).
+*Backtab* either jumps back to the page from which you opened the current tab, or re-opens it if you have already closed it.
+This works no matter how long ago you closed the page (Chrome itself only remembers the last 10 closed tabs incoherently).

 If you do a lot of online research, reading through documentation, browsing discussion groups or just Wikipedia, you most likely end up with a lot of open